 Philanthropy Team: Isabella Hinds; Lynne Herndon

-Helpful Skills: Organizational and communication skills, program development, meeting facilitation, adult group learning processes, expertise in WIN Themes, nonprofit experience, community networking.
+Helpful Skills: Organizational and communication skills, program development, meeting facilitation, nonprofit experience, community networking.

-Purpose: The Large and Small Grants Teams evaluate and shortlist grant applicants.
-Using a transparent, inclusive process, the Grants Teams evaluate proposals from potential grant recipients.
-A shortlist is presented to the WIN membership for voting.
+Purpose: The Large and Small Grants Committees evaluate grant applications and present a shortlist to the WIN membership for voting.

 Helpful Skills: Objectivity, critical thinking, team player, ability to assess grant applications